The Theatre of Early Music

 Therein we hope to understand, communicate and celebrate this inspirational music.

 Welcome to the world of the Theatre of Early Music

-The Choir and Orchestra of the Theatre of Early Music (TEM) records exclusively for Sony Classical Masterworks.
+The Theatre of Early Music (TEM) records exclusively for Sony Classical Masterworks.

-The Choir and Orchestra of the Theatre of Early Music is an ensemble of some of the world’s finest musicians,
+The Theatre of Early Music is an ensemble of some of the world’s finest musicians,

 sharing a particular passion for early music.
 Its formation is the result of a search by instrumentalists and

 singers for opportunities that would allow devotion and dedication to enter into the creative process.